 An adjustable gastric band is placed around the upper part of the stomach to limit food intake.
 This procedure has a 50 to 60 percent success rate in curing diabetes or reducing medications.
 Weight loss is more gradual with a lap band, but in many cases, the procedure allows patients to reduce or eliminate medications, especially if they were recently diagnosed with diabetes.
 Patients’ blood pressure typically lowers as well following this surgery.

-Interested in bariatric surgery?
+Interested in bariatric surgery or have more questions?

 Who Is a Good Candidate?

 The American Heart Association considers anyone with a body mass index of 30 or more to be obese.
 Candidates for bariatric surgery are based on National Institutes of Health (NIH) criteria, which includes: